-PHILMONT SCOUT RANCH WILDERNESS PLEDGE GUIA (GUIDE)
+PHILMONT SCOUT RANCH WILDERNESS PLEDGE GUÍA (GUIDE)

 Philmont Scout Ranch is a magnificent wilderness camping area with an immense network of trails and trail camps.
-For more than 30 years Philmont has asked each participant to sign the Philmont Wilderness Pledge which declares that he or she will do everything possible to preserve the beauty and wonder of the Philmont Wilderness and our neighbor's properties through good Scout Camping.
+For more than 30 years Philmont has asked each participant to sign the Philmont Wilderness Pledge which declares that they will do everything possible to preserve the beauty and wonder of the Philmont Wilderness and our neighboring properties through good Scout Camping.

-Philmont typically serves 22,000 youth and adult participants each year.
-Consequently, some trails and camps especially around commissaries, are subject to heavy use.
-Nevertheless, it is not the wear of so many boots that mar Philmont; it is the carelessness and thoughtlessness of inconsiderate scout campers.
+Philmont typically serves 18,000 youth and adult participants each year.
+Consequently, some trails and camps, especially around commissaries, are subject to heavy use.
+Nevertheless, it is not the wear of many boots that mar Philmont; it is the carelessness and thoughtlessness of inconsiderate scout campers.
 It is our sincere hope that through the commitment of every participant to the Philmont Wilderness Pledge, Philmont will always remain a beautiful and clean place to enjoy high adventure.

-Over the years the encouragement of sound wilderness ethics has evolved.
-Most significantly has been the endorsement and incorporation into the Scouting program the principles of Leave No Trace.
+Over the years, the encouragement of sound wilderness ethics has evolved.
+Most significantly has been the endorsement and incorporation of the principles of Leave No Trace into the Scouting program.
 Leave No Trace is a cooperative educational program that helps foster stewardship of public and private lands through education and training.